I cry at the start of every Mitski song / I guess cause I wish I was making things too.

 “I wanted to speak with you about phones at shows.
 They’re part of our reality, I have mine on me all the time, and I’m not against taking photos at shows (though please no flash lol).
 But sometimes when I see people filming entire songs or whole sets, it makes me feel as though we are not here together.
 This goes for both when I’m on stage, and when I’m an audience member at shows.”

 The responses to this tweet were wild.
-Users went as far as to say that their mental illnesses like dissociation do not allow them to live in the present, their only option being to record everything on their phones.
+Users went as far as to say that their mental illnesses like dissociation do not allow them to live in the present, their only option being to record everything on their phones (as someone who has experienced dissociation, I can assure you this take has no grounds at all).
 Mitski did not even ask to not film at all, she simply asked not to film ENTIRE songs in order to have a more intimate experience.

 Art is, at its core, a form of communication.
 Mitski wants to communicate with her audience, otherwise, she wouldn’t be preoccupied with the integrity of her performance and would just put on a spectacle.
 This can even be seen in her dance moves.
 According to Jas Lin, Mitski’s choreographer, Mitski’s movements are based on “ankoku buto”, a type of Japanese dance theater that involves slow, hyper-controlled motions, and facial expressions — a dance that gained popularity after WWII.
 Mitski performs these types of dances because “she wanted the show to feel like a separate space, when the audience walks in and walks out, like kind of its own little dream space”.
 As I-D magazine writes, “it can be uncomfortable to watch someone experience this kind of emotion in a public venue — at times it feels like we’re seeing something we shouldn’t.
 But Lin doesn’t want us to look away.
 If anything, it’s meant to challenge the audience.
 If this tantrum she’s throwing on stage makes you feel some type of way… can you interrogate yourself?”
 Has her audience managed to interrogate themselves though?
 In Mitski’s opening show for Harry Styles a couple of weeks ago, people started calling her “traumatizing” and “too sexual”.